Grand Valley State University: Collections

 Grand Valley is a recipient of United States government documents and receives 44% of the documents distributed by the Federal Depository Library Program.

-Curriculum Materials Library (CML)

-The Curriculum Materials Library in the DeVos Center downtown houses instructional materials for preschool through grade twelve and provide spaces where education majors can preview resources, develop lesson plans, create media for the classroom, and try out teaching aides.
+The Curriculum Materials Library, part of the Steelcase Library at the Robert C. Pew campus, houses instructional materials for preschool through grade twelve and provides spaces where education majors can preview resources, develop lesson plans, create media for the classroom, and try out teaching aides.